 However, if you’re married and sell your home for $600,000, you’d have to pay capital gains taxes on $100,000 of your home sale.
 You can, though, as we just mentioned, reduce this tax burden by adding your cost basis – that’s where your loan closing costs come in – and the costs of any improvements that you made to the home.

 When Are Closing Costs Tax-Deductible?

 You do have some flexibility in when you can claim those closing costs that are tax deductible.

 In The Year Of Closing

-If you itemize your taxes, you can usually deduct your closing costs in the year that you closed on your home.
-If you closed on your home in 2020, you can deduct these costs on your 2020 taxes.
+If you itemize your taxes, you can usually deduct your closing costs in the year in which you closed on your home.
+If you close on your home in 2021, you can deduct these costs on your 2021 taxes.

 If you purchased mortgage points, though, things can get more complicated.
 You can deduct the cost of mortgage points in the tax year in which you purchased them if you meet the following rules laid out by the IRS:

-- Paying points must be a long-standing business practice in the area where the loan was originated.
-The amount you paid for the points must be average for the area
+- Paying points must be a long-standing business practice in the area where the loan is closed.
+The amount you paid for points must be average for the area.

-- You are not allowed to borrow the funds used to pay for points
+- You’re not allowed to borrow the funds used to pay for points.

 - The amount you paid must be clearly shown and itemized on your loan’s closing disclosure or settlement statement.